HealthCatalyst/healthcareai-r/README.md

 To get started, check out this [notebook.](notebooks/HCRToolsExample1.ipynb)

-After finding a model that works, see this [notebook](notebooks/HCRToolsExample2.ipynb) to push predictions to SQL Server.
+After finding an accurate model, see this [notebook](notebooks/HCRToolsExample2.ipynb) to push predictions to SQL Server.